0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 ### Deciphering SSTORE

-`SSTORE` is the opcode used to modify a blockchain state.
+If `SLOAD` is for reading a blockchain state then `SSTORE` is the opcode used to modify a blockchain state.
 Whenever a function wants to update the contract's storage, an `SSTORE` opcode is executed.
 For example, the `transfer()` function in ERC20 executes two `SSTORE` operations to update the balances of both the sender and the recipient.

 The gas cost of `SSTORE` can be derived from this [algorithm](https://github.com/wolflo/evm-opcodes/blob/main/gas.md#a7-sstore) but for brevity, the key points are:

 1) A storage update from zero to a non-zero value costs 22,100 gas*.
 2) A storage update from a non-zero value to the same value costs 2,200 gas*.